CocoaPods/guides.cocoapods.org/source/using/troubleshooting.html.md

    * Make sure your project is using the `Pods.xcconfig`.
 To check this select your project file, then select it in the second pane again and open the `Info` section in the third pane.
 Under configurations you should select `Pods.xcconfig` for each configurations requiring your installed pods.
    * If Xcode still can’t find them, as a last resort you can prepend your imports, e.g. `#import "Pods/SSZipArchive.h"`.

-3. If you're getting errors about unrecognized C compiler command line options, e.g. `cc1obj: error: unrecognized command line option "-Wno-sign-conversion"`:
+3. If you're getting errors about unrecognised C compiler command line options, e.g. `cc1obj: error: unrecognised command line option "-Wno-sign-conversion"`:
    * Make sure your project build settings are [configured](https://img.skitch.com/20111120-brfn4mp8qwrju8w8325wphan9h.png) to use "Apple LLVM compiler" (clang)
    * Are you setting the `CC`, `CPP` or `CXX` environment variable, e.g. in your `~/.profile`?
 This may interfere with the Xcode build process.
 Remove the environment variable from your `~/.profile`.